l3miage-tranq/InterAACtionPlayer/README.md

 Once it's done, follow the steps below to set up the API :
 1. Click on the MyApp button, next to your login name;
 2. Then click on Create a new Application button and enter information like, Name (= ProjectMultimédia), Domain (= url of your application), etc ...
+3. Copy the AppId and the url of your app and store them somewhere safe;

+Now, go in ProjectMultimedia -> src -> assets -> FilesJs -> deezer.js and put your appID at line 9 and put your url at line 10.
-Whit that done, you can use the Deezer API (The secret key and application ID can be use for some request or features).
+With that done, you can use the Deezer API.

 ## Development server